ZihanL1/Lab-Wiki/docs/source/meeting.rst

 Coding Session / Progress Update
 --------------------------------

-**Every Monday from 2:00 PM to 4:00 PM (Hong Kong Time)**, we alternate between a Coding Session and a Progress Update.
+**Every Monday from 2:00 PM to 4:00 PM (Hong Kong time)**, we alternate between a Coding Session and a Progress Update.

 - During the **Progress Update**, please share your project progress from the past two weeks — Professor Zhang will join us for helpful discussions.